vcerovski/binfix/README.md

 <a name="Instalation"></a>
 ## Instalation

-[Quicklisp](https://www.quicklisp.org/) makes the installation/loading trivial:
+[Quicklisp](https://www.quicklisp.org/) makes the downloading/installation/loading
+trivial:

     (ql:quickload :binfix)

-Currently BINFIX is _not_ registered in the Quicklisp repositories so in order to have the above command work it is necessary to download binfix manually, and then sufficient to symlink binfix directory as `local-projects/binfix` directory of quicklisp (for instance:
-`ln -s ~/src/binfix ~/quicklisp/local-projects/binfix`.)

 After loading the package, the next step is to allow use of its symbols